-The biggest benefit of using portable apps is self-evident—they’re portable.
+The most significant benefit of using portable apps is self-evident—they’re portable.
 Stick them on a USB drive, for example, and you can carry them around from computer to computer.
 They won’t leave any footprint on the PCs you run them on.
 Everything, including any settings you’ve saved, is saved right in the portable app’s folder on the USB drive.
-It’s actually very similar to the way things worked back in the days of MS-DOS and Windows 3.1.
+It’s very similar to the way things worked back in the days of MS-DOS and Windows 3.1.

-Portable apps can be nice even if you aren’t moving between computers, though.
+Portable apps can be helpful even if you aren’t moving between computers, though.
 For one thing, they leave a smaller footprint on your PC.
 They tend to be lighter weight than most installable apps just by virtue of not having to be installed.
 You can sync them (along with their settings) to your other PCs using something like Dropbox.
 Or, you can just use an app once without having to worry about it leaving cruft on your system.

 Sure, there will always be apps that you need to install.
-Either they’re just too big—or sophisticated—to run as a portable app, or they really need to take advantage of Windows’ multi-user or security capabilities.
+Either they’re just too big—or sophisticated—to run as a portable app, or they need to take advantage of Windows’ multi-user or security capabilities.
 But many apps come in both flavors, which means you can choose between an installer and a ZIP when you download it.

 Of course, there are some downsides to using portable apps.
 Windows’ User Account Controls (UAC) don’t work for portable apps the way they do for installed apps, meaning that they are more subject to non-administrative processes.
-You could actually consider this one both an upside and a downside.
+You could consider this one both an upside and a downside.
 The upside is that if you need a portable app, you can likely run it even if you’re on a network—say, at work—where you can’t install a normal app.
 The downside is that the IT department and any security protocols they’ve instituted might be less effective.

 Another downside of portable apps is that they’re not typically built with multiple users in mind.
 This is likely not a big deal since you’re probably creating a portable drive that you can carry around just for yourself.
-But if multiple users do need to use an app, they’ll either all have to use the same settings or you’ll have to have several copies of the app folder on your portable drive.
+But if multiple users do need to use an app, they’ll either all have to use the same settings, or you’ll have to have several copies of the app folder on your portable drive.

 Lastly, if you’re running portable apps from a USB drive, you’ll want to take extra care to eject the drive properly instead of just pulling it out.
-Otherwise, you can corrupt the apps or cause settings to not be saved properly.
+Otherwise, you can corrupt the apps or cause settings not to be saved properly.
 You can even run into this problem on PCs that don’t handle USB drives well when they enter sleep or hibernation.
 It’s less of a problem on modern PCs than it was in the past, but there are still PCs today that don’t handle sleep well.

 That said, the advantages of portable apps usually outweigh the disadvantages—particularly if you move around to different PCs a lot.